General conditions of a NSW Native Animal Keeper Licence

 15. This condition relates to the possession and trade of broad headed snakes, Hoplocephalus bungaroides:

-a) the licensee must notify the Chief Executive in writing within 14 days of any disposal by any means including, but not limited to, death, export or escape and provide details of the disposal including a copy of the animal keeper record book page, name and licence number of the parties involved and the microchip number of the relevant broad headed snake;
+a) the licensee must notify NPWS in writing within 14 days of any disposal by any means including, but not limited to, death, export or escape and provide details of the disposal including a copy of the animal keeper record book page, name and licence number of the parties involved and the microchip number of the relevant broad headed snake;

-b) the licensee must notify the Chief Executive in writing within 14 days of any acquisition by any means including, but not limited to, purchase, import or breeding event and provide details of the acquisition including a copy of the animal keeper record book page, name and licence number of the parties involved and the microchip number of the relevant broad headed snake;
+b) the licensee must notify NPWS in writing within 14 days of any acquisition by any means including, but not limited to, purchase, import or breeding event and provide details of the acquisition including a copy of the animal keeper record book page, name and licence number of the parties involved and the microchip number of the relevant broad headed snake;

 c) the licensee must provide details of microchip numbers to the other party when disposing of a broad headed snake;

-d) where broad headed snakes are imported or bred, the licensee must make the relevant broad headed snake available to be microchipped and have a DNA sample taken from the broad headed snake (OEH will contact the licensee to make such arrangements for this requirement).
+d) where broad headed snakes are imported or bred, the licensee must make the relevant broad headed snake available to be microchipped and have a DNA sample taken from the broad headed snake (the Department will contact the licensee to make such arrangements for this requirement).

 16. Where eggs, chicks, young adults of any native animal are removed from the nominated premises or are received at the nominated premises for incubation, hand-raising, a breeding loan or other purpose, such movement is to be recorded in the native animal keeper record book.
 Any such eggs, chicks or young that do not hatch or that die are to be recorded as deaths.
 Eggs, chicks or young may only be transferred to or be held on premises that are registered under a current Native Animal Keeper Licence, authorising that class of animal.

-17. If keeping birds, the licensee must comply with the NSW Animal Welfare Code of Practice No 4 – Keeping and Trading of Birds, published by the Department of Primary Industry, at all times.
-Emus can only be held in accordance with the conditions and instructions contained in the NSW OEH publication NSW Native Animal Keepers’ Species List.
-Dangerous and venomous reptiles must only be held in accordance with conditions and instructions contained in this licence and in the OEH application form titled ‘Advanced Class – Native Animal Keeper Licence’.
+17. If keeping birds, the licensee must comply with the NSW Animal Welfare Code of Practice No 4 – Keeping and Trading of Birds, published by the Department of Primary Industries, at all times.
+Emus can only be held in accordance with the conditions and instructions contained in the NSW Native Animal Keepers’ Species List.
+Dangerous and venomous reptiles must only be held in accordance with conditions and instructions contained in this licence and in the Department of Planning, Industry and Environment application form titled ‘Advanced Class – Native Animal Keeper Licence’.

 18. All native animals must be housed in escape-proof enclosures and in a manner so as not to be of any danger or nuisance to the public.

-19. The Chief Executive may cancel, suspend or refuse to renew this licence:
+19. The Secretary may cancel, suspend or refuse to renew this licence:

 a) on the grounds that the licensee has failed to comply with conditions of the licence;